jack-toast/LeftOfBoom/README.md

 **Reading from file:** As I talked about above, I spawn the asteroids and magnetic asteroids from an image called Level1.png.
 This image has a white background with black and red markings on it.
 The red markings denote where magnetic asteroids should spawn.
 The black markings denote where the regular asteroids should spawn.
 This image is sized at 512 x 512, but this size should not matter.
 Please note that one pixel corresponds to a distance unit in Unity.

 **Level up!**: I have made a second level.
 I can de-spawn and respawn everything, but I haven't figured out the checkpoints sub-system.
 I will do this before the next checkpoint.

-## TODO:
-* Destructible asteroids
-* Ammo system
-* Show wear on ship
-* Time warp more fluid
-* Implement non linear drag: Makes it feel more 'snappy'
-* Loading from image:
-  * not all aligned to grid
-  * find center of mass of pixels, put larger asteroid there
-  * sort of a packing solution for this... no idea where to start
-  * talk to Chris about it.

-## TO-DONE:
-* Have the reset functionality reset the position of the magnetic asteroids
-* Cannon particle effect
-* Ship health
-  * Damage taken scales with momentum exchange of collision
-* Load obstacles from image

 ### Notes regarding loading the level from an image file: